Bayesian Comparisons Between Representations: Introduction

-For a ridge regularized linear readout model, we can directly compute the prior predictive distribution, which turns out to be a normal distribution with some covariance between the inputs.
+For a ridge regularized linear readout model, we can directly compute the prior predictive distribution, which turns out to be a normal distribution with a computable covariance between predictions for different inputs.
 This predictive distribution is a full description of the inductive bias and generalization behavior of this linear readout model.
-By using a metric on these predictions, we get pseudo-metrics for representations, which characterize how well representations could be distinguished based on linear readouts from them.
-We first describe and analyze our new metric theoretically and then apply it to commonly used image processing models trained on ImageNet-1k for further evaluation.
+When we have neural data available, the predictive distributions allow us to directly evaluate model evidence for full Bayesian inference for model selection.
+By using a metric on the predictive predictions, we get pseudo-metrics for representations, which characterize how well representations could be distinguished based on linear readouts from them.
+First, the new analysis methods are described and analyzed theoretically and then applied to commonly used image processing models trained on ImageNet-1k for further evaluation.